EnumerativeGeometry/enumerativegeometry.github.io/README.md

-# Virtual Set Theory and Enumerative Geometry: Building an open-source virtual mathematical kernel with Lean4.
+# Virtual Sets and Enumerative Geometry: Building an open-source virtual mathematical kernel with Lean4.

 Our project aims to develop a rigorously validated virtual mathematical kernel based on the Virtual Set Theory (VST) framework, implemented in Lean 4 and verified using the Lean 4 theorem prover.
 Building upon a minimal working example—demonstrated through the full proof accessible in the README and the Lean 4 source under theorems—this work addresses the classical Problem of Apollonius alongside an NP-hard variant.
 The solution methodology involves constructing virtual sets within Lean 4, revealing profound interconnections spanning algebraic geometry, fractal geometry, and set theory—disciplines conventionally regarded as disjoint.